Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA2 Notes.md

 Key-value databases do require some trade-offs, as with any kind of technology choice.

 <mark style="background: #BABD00;">Absence of complex queries:</mark>
 As key-value databases don't support complex queries, developers must work around this in the code.
-Data operations are mainly through simple query language terms like get, put, and delete.
+Data operations are mainly through simple query language terms like ``get``, ``put``, and ``delete``.
 There are limitations to how much you can filter and sort data before accessing it.

 <mark style="background: #BABD00;">Schema mismanagement:</mark>
 Key-value store design does not enforce a schema on developers.
 Anyone can modify the schema in the database program.
 Development teams have to plan the data model systematically to avoid long-term problems.
 The lack of a tight schema also means that the application is responsible for the proper interpretation of the data it consumes, often referred to as 'schema on read'.